 Paonia’s version of perestroika

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 28, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 28, 1990

 America is going through its own perestroika.
 This is evident from dramatic changes in demography, family life and the workplace, and by major structural changes in the economy and the global marketplace.

 It is sometimes useful to examine this economic and social change at the micro level, where the rubber meets the road.
 This approach, perhaps more than any other, lets us see the face of the new economy.

 Consider the case of Paonia, an old coalmining and fruit-growing town of 1,425 on the West slope.